HOW DOES THE DLP WORK?

 We recognize that our participants are juggling many responsibilities and have therefore streamlined our program to be flexible and easily fit into your schedule.

 Dates of the web-based calls with the class will be released prior to the kick-off meeting so you can block the time in your calendar.
 These meetings are recorded and archived and accessible at your convenience in case you can’t attend.
-The virtual kick-off meeting and the closing meeting are two days each.
-While these have been in-person meetings in the past, the 2020 kick-off meeting will be virtual in light of COVID-19, thus reducing the time commitment.
+The virtual kick-off meeting is two days, and the closing closing meeting is one day.
+While these have been in-person meetings in the past, the 2021 kick-off meeting will be virtual in light of COVID-19, thus reducing the time commitment.

 We also encourage DLP participants to choose an existing project or something they are currently tasked with so that it integrates well with your current responsibilities (rather than an extra add on).
 Since you will be working on a live plan or project for your organization, you’ll be learning even as you accomplish goals you’re tasked with meeting.
 Lastly, we recommend a team of 2 or more to distribute the time commitment by sharing it with another team member.

 CAN MY ORGANIZATION AFFORD THE DLP?